 Like in many areas, software producers can help their customers by providing the right tools and processes to tackle administrative tasks:

-- Provide enterprises with the possibility to replicate their organization structure within the entitlement management system in a self-service model
+- Provide enterprises with the possibility to replicate their organization structure within the entitlement management software in a self-service model

 - Offer the right set of permissions and security roles so that different users in different parts of the enterprise organization can be enabled to manage licenses for the entities they are responsible for whilst preventing access to licenses or devices that are being managed by someone else

 This way, enterprises are enabled to stay in control of their software licensing and compliance management processes.
 It will be easy for them to enable users of a parent organization to manage licenses for connected entities (in a centralized approach), or enable users of one entity to see and activate licenses from a parent organization (in a central purchasing but decentralized license management approach) or authorize users from a technically unrelated service organization to manage and activate licenses for some or all entities of the organization (in a service provider approach).

 Last but not least, purchasing and billing processes can be streamlined between the enterprise and the software producer as licenses and entitlements can directly be linked to the right part of the enterprise organization.

 If you are a software producer or intelligent device manufacturer selling to larger enterprise organizations, you should consider providing your customers with organization management tools.
 It will not only streamline processes for your customers but it will also make it much easier for you to deliver support.

 What challenges are you facing when working with global enterprises?
 Let us know!

 Revenera FlexNet Operations enables you to monetize software effectively and manage compliance and customer growth.
 It manages the dynamic nature of software entitlements to support all monetization models—from more traditional perpetual models to flexible subscription and pay-per-use models.